Eberhofer/MasterMind/README.md

 The solvers can then be applied to a game as follows:

 ```
 knuth(g)
 brute_force(h)
 ```

-While MasterMind is probably **the** game for the beginning programmer and the literature on it is abundant, it is surprisingly difficult to come up with a canonical solver that scales well.
-Further, there are different notions of 'optimal'. knuth, for example, never needs more than 5 attempts for the classic MasterMind game.
-However, it's o(n2) and starts to fail quickly if the number of slots and/or colors is increased.
+While MasterMind is a very popular game for the beginning programmer and the literature on it is abundant, it is surprisingly difficult to come up with a canonical solver that scales well.
+Further, there does not appear to be one single best algortihm.
+Rather, there are different notions of 'optimal' dependent on preference. knuth, for example, never needs more than 5 attempts for the classic MasterMind game and is optimal from a worst case perspective.
+However, execution time explodes quickly if the number of slots and/or colors is increased.
 In addition, generalizing the starting point ('aabb') is not trivial. brute_force, on the other hand, is very quick, gets the result usually in 5 guesses or less and scales reasonably well being o(n).
-However, it is very memory intensive and can take more than 5 guesses (I don't know what the worst case is) to arrive at the solution. brute_force_generator takes care of the memory issue, but in its current implementation (lexical order) frequently requires 9 or 10 guesses.
+However, it is memory intensive and can take more than 5 guesses to arrive at the solution. brute_force_generator takes care of the memory issue, is about as fast brute_force on average, but in its current implementation (lexical order) frequently requires 9 or 10 guesses.

 ## create your own solvers
-The game class offers some helper methods to facilitate the creation of new solvers.
+The game class offers some methods to facilitate the creation of new solvers.
 That was the point of the project to begin with.
 The methods are (assuming a game g already constructed):

 ### g.create_code(optional solution_set)
 If called without arguments, this returns a random code for the game g.
 If a solution_set is given, the method chooses and returns a random element of that set.
 (Technically, it treats the solutionset as a list).